 - empower a broad network of Blackstone River stewards who can advocate for watershed protection at the community level.

-With the invaluable assistance of nearly 100 field and lab volunteers, we currently test 75 sites from Worcester to Pawtucket.
-Once a month from April through November, field monitors measure temperature and depth, record aesthetic features including trash and erosion, conduct a test for dissolved oxygen, and collect a grab sample that is analyzed by lab volunteers for phosphates, nitrates, turbidity, and conductivity.
+With the invaluable assistance of nearly 100 field and lab volunteers, the BRC currently tests 75 sites from Worcester, MA to Pawtucket., RI Once a month from April through November, field monitors measure temperature and depth, record aesthetic features including trash and erosion, conduct a test for dissolved oxygen, and collect a grab sample that is analyzed by lab volunteers for phosphates, nitrates, turbidity, and conductivity.
 The WQM program is divided into three teams – each with its own Field Coordinator: the Headwaters Team testing Worcester and surrounding towns, the Midreach Team testing from Upton to Blackstone, and the Rhode Island Team testing the northern part of the state from Burrillville to Woonsocket and down to Pawtucket.

 If you are interested in joining the BRC’s volunteer WQM program, please contact Susan Thomas, Program Coordinator, at firstname.lastname@example.org.